|Guide||♦||18 Triplogs||1 Topic|

 This trip exceeded my high expectations.
 Woods Canyon spans fifteen miles.
 Starting up at mile marker 316 on I-17 down to just south of the Village of Oak Creek.
 I estimate a one-way trek at seven to ten hours if you're in good shape.
 Perhaps twelve hours if you're not speedy on the rocks.
 I'm breaking this up into day hikes.
 The first was "Lower Woods Canyon".
 This description covers the upper section where the canyon originates.

-Hike: From the end of FR#80 you have to work your way into the canyon.
+From the end of FR#80, you have to work your way into the canyon.
 No trail exists.
 You will need a topographical map of the area and I highly recommend a GPS receiver.
 (It saved our lives on this trip) Luckily I soldered a new internal memory battery in my GPS unit the night before.
 This was after it had sat around for over a year in pieces cause I was too lazy to work on it.
-According to map FS#80 stops near Robbers Roost at about N 34 51.521', W 111 37.862'.
-Woods Canyon is barely noticeable zig zagging west.
+According to the map, FS#80 stops near Robbers Roost at about N 34 51.521', W 111 37.862'.
+Woods Canyon is barely noticeable zig-zagging west.
 I didn't notice anything significant along the way and the road kind of fizzled out.
-All the sudden we were driving out in the middle of the woods.
-I'd say we drove maybe an eighth of a mile on a faint road until we came to a barbed wire fence.
-Instead of going north to Woods Canyon we went southwest to a tributary.
+All of a sudden we were driving out in the middle of the woods.
+I'd say we drove maybe an eighth of a mile on a faint road until we came to a barbed-wire fence.
+Instead of going north to Woods Canyon, we went southwest to a tributary.
 We started at N 34 51.315', W 111 38.306' at 7:23am

 "The Dip" - the first destination.
 1.1 miles from start - 8:43am